FranciscoOnt/checkout-sdk-js/docs/interfaces/subinputdetail.md

 Configuration parameters for the required input.

-Configuration parameters for the required input.

 ___

 ### `Optional` items

 • **items**? : *[Item](item.md)[]*

-In case of a select, the items to choose from.

 In case of a select, the items to choose from.